crisouteda/femhack-v2/README.md

 - Top 10 Countries per Year Chart

+The choice made is an interactive accumulated columns chart in which the top 10 countries each year are shown.

+Many request have to be done in loop so the implementation of this chart slows down the page very much in the first print.
+It would be ideal to do a batch fetch request.

 #### Task 2: Animating website:

 - Charts animations are handled mostly by AntD Charts.
 The animations are displayed when the range of years change.
 Also when a new country is added in the chart 2.